-The regressions shown in Fig. 8 provides evidence for allometry in long planning pauses and marginal evidence for allometry in the prolongation of filled pause words.
+The regressions shown in Figure 8 provides evidence for allometry in long planning pauses and marginal evidence for allometry in the prolongation of filled pause words.
 The theory predicted that long planning pauses would obey allometry to the extent that their durations were held on the short side of the phase transition, and this is observed.
 Beyond the theory surviving a critical test, the empirical production of a second instance of allometry in pause duration in the regime of felt time is empirically important.
-The demonstration of allometry in pause duration is obviously novel, and it is the case that novel findings, while interesting, have what Ioannidis (2005) refers to as "low pre-study odds".
-Novel reports from a single experiment must create concern that the findings will not replicate.
+The demonstration of allometry in pause duration in Experiment 1 is a textbook example of a novel finding with low pre-study odds (Ioannidis, 2005), and there is legitimate concern that a novel finding may not replicate.
 A second independent instance of an allometry in pause duration lends considerable rhetorical force that the empirics are sound.
 The theory also made a point prediction, that the planning pause exponent would be representative of exponents measured for segmenting pauses.
-This prediction was also verified; the derived exponent for long planning pauses, $b = 1.70 \pm .63$, is in the same range as measured for segmenting pauses.
+This prediction was also verified; the derived exponent for long planning pauses ( $b = 1.70 \pm .63$ ) is in the same range as measured for segmenting pauses.
 This result is important in view of the patent fact that pause durations are not produced by a physiological process, and there is no theoretical basis for predicting the values of these exponents.
-Yet, the theory is able to predict that exponents in different regimes of pause duration will be similar, and in the case investigated, this also is observed.
+Yet, the theory can predict that exponents in different regimes of pause duration will be similar, and in the case investigated, this also is observed.

 The weak evidence for allometry in filled pause duration requires some discussion.
 Intuitively, the decision to terminate a prolonged filled pause does not appear to be materially different than the decision to terminate a silent pause of equivalent duration.
 The theoretical development that led to the prediction of allometry in t(f) could equally be applied to prolonged filled pauses.
-That this expectation has not been realized may be due to both restriction of range and also to the presence of non-prolonged filled pauses.
+That this expectation has not been realized might be due to both restriction of range and also to the presence of nonprolonged filled pauses.
 With regards to restriction of range, the relevant issue is how much of the available range of felt time is populated.
 Over the two studies reported here, pause durations were observed to occupy a range that extended from .25 s (the boundary with articulatory pauses) to about 1.5 s (the boundary where felt time ends and estimated time begins).
-Segmenting pauses populate between .25 s and about 1 s, with coefficients of variation (standard deviation/mean, calculated from Table 1) of about .35 with little dependence on task.
+Segmenting pauses populate between .25 s and about 1 s, with coefficients of variation (standard deviation/mean, calculated from Table 1) of about .35, with little dependence on task.
 Planning pauses that are terminated by filled pauses populate between .3 s and 1.5 s, with a cv = .39 (calculated from Table 3).
 Filled pauses populate the narrowest band, from about .4 s to .9 s, and with a cv = .22 (calculated from Table 3).
-Here we do not regard restriction of range in filled pause duration as a statistical artifact that might be remedied or corrected, but rather as simply an observation that participants in our study did not choose to prolong their "ums" and "uhs" out to 1 s and beyond.
+Here, we do not regard restriction of range in filled pause duration as a statistical artifact that might be remedied or corrected, but rather as simply an observation that participants in our study did not choose to prolong their "ums" and "uhs" out to 1 s and beyond.
 Whatever the reason for this restriction, it has the statistical entailment that regression effects generally would be expected to be suppressed for filled pauses relative to regression effects for segmenting and planning pauses.